 Amanda worked with Mary Hunt, an experienced preschool assistant.
 As well as running classes, Amanda and Mary would take children on excursions, and there were regular visits to the preschool from a doctor who would check hearing, speech and general health.
 Amanda remembers challenging and rewarding times as a young professional dealing with large numbers of children and families.
 On a typical day they would:

 Open the door at 9 o'clock, the session would finish at 11.30, and you'd pop out for a bit of lunch.
 The afternoon was a 1 o'clock till 3.30 session.
 You'd have parents on duty, who'd prepare the children's milk and fruit.
 On a Wednesday and Friday there'd be only one group, so you'd have planning in the afternoon after that."

 “… I was only 20 when I came out from Uni.
 This was my first job.
 Lucky I had Mary.”
 9

-These are just some of the stories from Highett Preschool, a place we farewell with many fond memories of friendships, learning and care.
+At the time the preschool closed in 2019, Katie Stretch was the early childhood educator, Kate Smith was the assistant educator, and the president of the parent committee was Rebecca Madill.
+These are just some of the stories from Highett Preschool, a place we farewell with many memories of friendships, learning and care.
 With its origins in the post-war growth of Highett and with the support of the local council, the preschool opened its own dedicated building at 3 Station Street in 1955.
 Over the next 64 years, the preschool provided a space for learning, and a community for generations of children, their families, teachers, and local organisations; all happening in the heart of Highett.

 City of Kingston acknowledges the Kulin Nation as the custodians of the land on which the municipality is a part and pays respect to their Elders, past and present.
 Council is a member of the Inter Council Aboriginal Consultative Committee (ICACC).